Jeanne E. Griffith Mentoring Award

 Washington Statistical Society Student Travel Award

 The Washington Statistical Society (WSS) offers a Student Travel Award annually for a local area student in a degree program (bachelors, masters, or doctoral) in the areas of statistics, survey methodology, or allied survey research disciplines.
-Support is offered for students to attend the Joint Statistical Meetings (JSM), the major meeting of the American Statistical Association and other statistical societies.
-At the meeting students attend talks, meet fellow students at mixers, and interact with members of our diverse profession.
-The JSM features a wide variety of technical sessions, continuing education courses, roundtable discussions, a vendor fair, a job fair, and social events.
+Support is offered for students to attend an American Statistical Association (ASA) meeting or conference.

 Applications must contain a letter of support either by a current member of the WSS or a faculty advisor.
-Plans to present a paper or poster at JSM will entitle the applicant to preferential review of their submission.
+Plans to present a paper or poster at an ASA meeting or conference will entitle the applicant to preferential review of their submission.

 One award will be granted to a student attending a school local to the DC, MD or VA area.

 The award covers conference hotel and travel expenses up to $800, early-bird student conference registration, and a one-year student membership to the WSS.
-In addition to attending the JSM sessions, the winner is required to attend the Survey Research Methods Section Business Meeting on Wednesday evening at the JSM in order to be recognized by the WSS.
-The winner also is required to prepare an essay on his/her experience at the JSM to be published in a WSS newsletter shortly after the JSM.
+In addition to attending the meeting or conference, the winner also is required to attend the WSS Annual Dinner in the spring of 2021 to be recognized by the WSS.
+The winner also is required to prepare an essay on his/her experience at the ASA meeting or conference to be published in a WSS newsletter shortly after the meeting/conference.

 The American Statistical Association, of which WSS is a chapter, presents awards throughout the year.
 Information on many ASA awards can be seen on the ASA Awards & Scholarships page.